x123/kdy-iss/docs/vhf-radio.md

 A distress situation: *"a person, vessel, vehicle, or aircraft is in grave and imminent danger, and immediate assistance is required"*.

-1. Change to VHF Channel 16 using the arrow keys.
-2. Set radio to high power (using the **HI/LO** soft-key).
-3. Use the Push-to-Talk (PTT) button on the side to transmit.
-4. Proceed to transmit distress message by voice.

 ### MIPDANIO

 A useful mnemonic to remember the information required to communicate on a